Wumpuspro/Adequate-bot/README.md

 You can directly **edit your configuration**, **manage your servers**, **view rankings**, **modify your profile** and much more!

-> Find the code in the dashboard folder!
+> Find the code in the src folder!

 ## Installation